Higher dimensional generalizations of the Thompson groups via higher rank graphs: The groupoid associated with

 \section{The groupoid associated with $\mathsf{B}(C)$}

 The goal of this section is to prove that the \'etale groupoid associated with the Boolean inverse monoid $\mathsf{B}(C)$ under non-commutative Stone duality is the usual groupoid $\mathcal{G}(C)$ associated with the higher rank graph $C$.
+We refer the reader to \cite{Lawson2022} for a discussion of non-commutative Stone duality which is needed during and after Lemma~\ref{lem:audrey}.